 Skip to main content

-Learn how to register, authenticate, and manage sessions for CIFER Web2 mode.
+Learn how to register, authenticate, manage sessions, recover passwords, and delete accounts in CIFER Web2 mode.

 Overview